Keegan Messing: 2021–2022 season: National title and Beijing Olympics

-2022–2023 season
+2022–2023 season: Four Continents silver and retirement

 Beginning the season at the 2022 CS Nebelhorn Trophy, Messing was third after the short program, where he performed poorly.
 A strong free skate carried him to the gold medal, and he noted afterward that it had been "a constant battle to overcome the nerves.
 In the short program, the nerves won.
 In the free skate, I was able to conquer them and put out a solid performance."
 He also shared the Fritz Geiger Trophy with the rest of the Canadian delegation as the top country in the competition.

 Messing commenced his planned final Grand Prix at the 2022 Skate Canada International.
 After a quad toe loop fall in the short program, he was fourth in that segment.
 He was third in the free skate but narrowly remained fourth overall, 0.31 points behind the bronze medalist Matteo Rizzo.
 Messing said afterward that he "couldn't have asked for a better skate" in the free and that he was "not skating for a medal but for myself this year."
 In his final Grand Prix appearance at the 2022 Grand Prix of Espoo, he finished fourth in the short program but dropped to eighth after a twelfth-place free program.

 The 2023 Canadian Championships coincided with the due date for Messing's second child, but he opted to travel with his parents to compete there.
 He placed first in the short program by over eight points.
 He was second in the free skate after a number of jump errors at the beginning of his program, but remained first overall and won his second consecutive Canadian title.
 He departed immediately after the medal presentations, not staying for the gala the following day.
 Messing called the experience "such a joyous, sad, emotional whirlwind that I could not have ended on a better note.
 I could hang up my skates right now and just be happy forever."
 He subsequently was able to return to Girdwood in time for the birth of his daughter.